 Test Overview

 The blood supply to your hand normally comes from two arteries: the radial artery and the ulnar artery.
-Before drawing blood for an arterial blood gas test, your health professional will make sure that both arteries are open and working correctly.
-A procedure called the Allen test may be used to find out if the blood flow to your hand is normal.
+A procedure called the Allen test can be used to find out if blood flow to your hand is normal.
+This test checks to see if both of these blood vessels are open and working correctly.
+It may be done before a blood draw, before a procedure that involves one of the arteries, or to help check for a blood flow problem.

 How It Is Done